 Owned By: Town of Plymouth

-Large wooded property with pond views and about 2 miles of challenging trails.
+Wooded 783-acre property with pond views and about 2 miles of sometimes-challenging trails.

 Habitats and Wildlife